We welcome groups of 10-40 visitors by scheduled visit.

 In this path students will explore how an artist makes and exhibits artwork.

-In this path students will consider and question the purpose, meaning, and decisions behind the formal, functional, and design elements within the landscape and architecture at Glenstone.
+Students will consider and question the purpose, meaning, and decisions behind the formal, functional, and design elements within the landscape at Glenstone.

 Thursdays and Fridays